amateescu/search_api_solr/README.txt

 Now you have different options to complete your setup:

-1. Your site uses a single non-English language.
+1. Your site uses a unique non-English language.
-   If you additionally installed apachesolr_multilingual_texfile continue at "A) Single Language and Apache Solr Multilingual Texfile".
-Otherwise continue at "C) Single Language"
+   If you additionally installed apachesolr_multilingual_texfile continue at "A) Unique Language and Apache Solr Multilingual Texfile".
+Otherwise continue at "C) Unique Language"

-2. Your site uses multiple languages (multilingual).
+2. Your site uses multiple languages (multilingual) and your content is assigned to languages using the locale module.
    If you additionally installed apachesolr_multilingual_texfile continue at "B) Multiple Languages and Apache Solr Multilingual Texfile".
 Otherwise continue at "D) Multiple Languages"

-A) Single Language and Apache Solr Multilingual Texfile
+A) Unique Language and Apache Solr Multilingual Texfile
 =======================================================

 1. Ensure that all the language you want to cover is